Thioformaldehyde

 Thioformaldehyde is the organosulfur compound with the formula CH_{2}S. It is the simplest thioaldehyde.
 This compound is not observed in the condensed state (solid or liquid) because it oligomerizes to 1,3,5-trithiane, which is a stable colorless compound with the same empirical formula.

 Despite the instability of these concentrated forms, thioformaldehyde as a dilute gas has been extensively studied.
 For these purposes, it is produced by thermal decomposition of dimethyl disulfide.
 The molecule has been observed in the interstellar medium and has attracted much attention for its fundamental nature.
 The tendency of thioformaldehyde to form chains and rings is a manifestation of the double bond rule.

 Although thioformaldehyde tends to oligomerize, many metal complexes are known.
-One example is Os(SCH_{2})(CO)_{2}(PPh_{3})_{2}.

-Synthesis of a tungsten thioformaldehyde complex.

-Synthesis of an osmium thioformaldehyde complex.